-As a young student in blocked shoes for the first time I remember very clearly the first exercises of the beginning pointe class, done at the barre of course.
-In addition to rising up and rolling down through the feet we learned how to ‘spring up’ into a 5th position with both legs so well crossed and underneath our centres that we imagined that we were doing a relevé onto a ‘postage stamp’.
+As a young student in blocked shoes for the first time I remember very clearly the first exercises of the beginning pointe class, done at the barre.
+In addition to rising up and rolling down through the feet we learned how to ‘spring up’ into a 5th position with both legs so well crossed and underneath our centre that we imagined that we were doing a relevé onto a ‘postage stamp’.
 Then we re-learned relevés devant and relevés passés, as we had done them in slippers but now in pointeshoes.
-Again we were instructed to bring the supporting leg under the centre of the body as though relevé-ing onto the postage stamp.
+Again we were instructed to bring the supporting leg under the centre of the body.

 The technical instructions were very clear from the start.
 When doing a relevé in pointeshoes we always employed a slight ‘spring’, (in Italian ‘sbalzo‘, in French ‘un petit saut’) bringing the toes under the centre of the body rather than rising up through the feet and moving out towards the toes.
 Gradually we were able to add pirouettes to the relevés passés, to posé and relevé in arabesque and to attempt fouettés ronds de jambe en tournant, that brilliant trick of the Italian school.

 When I was dancing professionally in the USA in Balanchine choreography, it was considered unseemly to spring onto pointe and I quickly abandoned much of my original pointework schooling to fit in with dancers around me.
 However, as I moved away from the ‘spring’ technique, virtuosic steps such as fouettés ronds de jambe en tournant, which had always been for me relatively easy to do, took greater effort, and I had to work a lot harder to stay sur place.